 Does an eSIM work in the Sahara desert near Merzouga?+

-Signal in the Merzouga area is limited.
-IAM provides patchy 2G coverage near the town of Merzouga itself.
-Orange Morocco has no reliable coverage in the Sahara desert zone.
+Signal in the Merzouga area is limited — plans start at $4.50 for 0 GB.
+IAM provides patchy 2G coverage near the town of Merzouga itself, and orange Morocco has no reliable coverage in the Sahara desert zone.
 Download offline maps for Erg Chebbi dunes and the Draa Valley before leaving Ouarzazate.
 The Ouarzazate town center holds 4G on both carriers and is the last reliable data point before the deep desert.

 Can I use an eSIM in Morocco for pocket WiFi instead of a physical SIM card?+